Bonferroni correction

-In statistics, the Bonferroni correction is a method to counteract the multiple comparisons problem.
+Bonferroni correction is a method to counteract the multiple comparisons problem in statistics.

 Background

-The method is named for its use of the Bonferroni inequalities.

-An extension of the method to confidence intervals was proposed by Olive Jean Dunn.

-Statistical hypothesis testing is based on rejecting the null hypothesis if the likelihood of the observed data under the null hypotheses is low.
+Statistical hypothesis testing is based on rejecting the null hypothesis when the likelihood of the observed data would be low if the null hypothesis were true.
 If multiple hypotheses are tested, the probability of observing a rare event increases, and therefore, the likelihood of incorrectly rejecting a null hypothesis (i.e., making a Type I error) increases.